drwetter/testssl.sh/Readme.md

 * Run in default mode through all ciphers at the end of a default run
 * will test multiple IP adresses in one shot, --ip=<adress|"one"> restricts it accordingly
 * can scan STARTTLS+XMPP by also supplying the XMPP domain (to-option in XML streams).
 * support of sockets for STARTTLS protocols (with exception of SSLv2 you need to supply EXPERIMENTAL=yes)
+* mass testing file option ``--file``, see https://twitter.com/drwetter/status/627619848344989696
 * TLS time for STARTTLS protocols
 * TLS 1.0-1.1 as socket per default in production
-* binary directory provides out of the box better binaries (Linux 32+64 Bit, Darwin 64 bit)
+* binary directory provides out of the box better binaries (Linux 32+64 Bit, Darwin 64 bit, FreeBSD 64 bit)
 * LibreSSL fixes, still not recommended to use though (see https://testssl.sh/)

 more see https://github.com/drwetter/testssl.sh/milestones/2.5dev%20%282.6%29

 Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please test your changes thouroughly as reliability is important for this project.
-This is important to me.

 Please file bug reports @ https://github.com/drwetter/testssl.sh/issues .